 I don’t feel even a little sad or bad about it.
-Usually, it’s a tiny bit of cacao nibs or chocolate paired with some berries on a bowl of steel-cut oats, or it’s some cocoa powder blended into a chocolate cherry smoothie.
+Usually, it’s a tiny bit of cacao nibs or chocolate paired with some berries on a bowl of gluten-free steel-cut oats, or it’s some cocoa powder blended into a chocolate cherry smoothie.

 But every once in a while, I like to mix things up (literally) by having some chocolate chia pudding.
 It makes a fun, decadent-feeling breakfast or a fantastic healthier dessert.